np-overflow/hacknflag-writeups/forensics/zipped/README.md

 This is one of the hardest challenges for the CTF under the forensics category.

 To solve this, `pkcrack` is needed.
-If you though `fcrackzip` was the way, I'm sorry it's not.
+If you thought `fcrackzip` was the way, I'm sorry it's not.

 `$ ./pkcrack -C [path to encrypted zip file] -c encrypted/story.txt -P [path to unencrypted zip file] -p unencrypted/story.txt`